January 19, 2020

 Speaking of my birthday—can you believe yours truly is now a whoppin’ 30 years old?
 At times, I genuinely did not know if I would make it here.
 It feels good (haha).
 We had people over for a fire to celebrate, and each person who straight up SHOWED UP for me that night kept me connected to a keen grasp of appreciation.

-That’s all I have for now.
-I will be back to maybe discuss how miserably exciting wedding planning is going, and of course to keep you updated on our new puppy.
+I will be back to discuss how miserably exciting wedding planning is going, and to keep you updated on our new puppy.
 Meet your new grandpup Bongo Uhtred Roberts—

 I love and miss you.